 Inspired by the Cuban national dish moros y cristianos (Moors and Christians), this robust meal is complete on its own.
-Depending on your mood, serve strong, hot Cuban-style coffee
+Depending on your mood, serve strong, hot Cuban-style coffee or chilled beer.

 - 1 cup uncooked instant brown rice